-^{(}Students who pass MTH 010 will proceed to MTH 011 or MTH 012 over the second half of the Semester (6 hours per week)
+(Students who pass MTH 010 will proceed to MTH 011 or MTH 012 over the second half of the Semester (6 hours per week) Visit the Non- Credit Course Fee Section for current prices

 Program Overview and Learning Outcome

 Students will work from a prescribed textbook utilizing the exercises to augment their Mathematical Skills.
 Course Tutor will supervise the learning and pace it at the level of the individual student, supplementing the learning with weekly tutorials.
 Assessment will be through regular homework's, quizzes, a mid-term test and a Final Examination.